yashwanthxyz/yashwanthxyz/README.md

 I'm Yashwanth, saying hi from India!
 Just like a friendly neighbor, I'm here to share a bit about me.

-🔭 I'm into AI and tech stuff, kinda like digging into the cool brains of computers.
-Right now, I'm hanging out in the world of Artificial Intelligence, learning and tinkering with it.
+I'm into AI and tech stuff, kinda like digging into the cool brains of computers.

-🌱 You know what's exciting?
-The tech world keeps changing like the weather, and I find it super interesting.
-I'm also into making stuff look nice on screens, that's UI/UX design.

-🎧 Oh, and guess what's playing?
-"Sunflower" by Post Malone and Swae Lee.
-The beats keep me company while I'm on this tech journey.

 Thanks for stopping by! :)